Get up to $5000 trading bonus & Trade Risk-Free.

-This article will cover the topic of colouring the background of charts in tradingview, colouring candlesticks and plotting different types of shapes on the chart.
+This article will cover the topic of coloring the background of charts in tradingview, coloring candlesticks, and plotting different types of shapes on the chart.
 Colouring is important to highlight important points or levels on the chart.

-There are two functions in the pine script that are used to colour the background on the chart.
+There are two functions in the pine script that are used to color the background on the chart.

-fill is a built-in function in pine script that is used to colour the background between two lines.
+fill is a built-in function in pine script that is used to color the background between two lines.
 You need to specify the limits in the fill function.
-It will fill the space between two lines with colour.
+It will fill the space between two lines with color.
 All other options are available like offset, length, and transparency.

 You can also make overlay true or false according to the requirement.

 study("My Script", overlay=true) bgcolor(color=color.red) high1 = plot(high) low2 = plot(low) fill(high1,low2, color=color.black, transp=50)

 bg color means background color.
 This function in the pine script is used to color the complete background of the chart.
 Use appropriate background color to highlight the color of candlesticks.